MaxGfeller/vueify-simple/README.md

 ## Example

-There is an example Vue application in the `example/` folder.

-To build it you can run `npm run build-example`.
-Just open the `index.html` file afterwards.
+There are various examples (more coming soon!) in the folder `examples/` on how `vueify-simple` can be used.

 ## Limitations